List of WWE Tag Team Champions

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
 The inaugural champions were Heath Slater and Rhyno, who won the title in a tournament final at Backlash on September 11, 2016.
-The current champions are The Wyatt Sicks (Dexter Lumis and Joe Gacy), who are in their first reign, both as a team and individually.
-They defeated The Street Profits (Angelo Dawkins and Montez Ford) on the July 11, 2025, episode of SmackDown in Nashville, Tennessee.
+The MFTs (Tama Tonga and Talla Tonga) are the current champions in their first reign as a team, while individually, it is Tama's third reign and Talla's first.
+They won the title by defeating previous champions Damian Priest and R-Truth and The War Raiders (Erik and Ivar) in a triple threat tag team match on the August 14, 2026, episode of SmackDown in Boston, Massachusetts.